Imaginario27/Scrimba-solo-project-password-generator/README.md

 - User-friendly and responsive design.

 ## Demo
-You can try out the Scrimba Password Generator by visiting the [app page](https://scrimba-password-generator-img27.netlify.app){:target="_blank" rel="noopener"}.
+You can try out the Scrimba Password Generator by visiting the [app page](https://scrimba-password-generator-img27.netlify.app).

 ## How to Use
 1. Open the Scrimba Password Generator in your web browser.